dotnet/upgrade-assistant/CONTRIBUTING.md

 **Before writing code**

   This can save you a lot of time.
-We've seen PRs, where customers would solve an issue in a way, which either wouldn't fit into upgrade-assistant because of how it's designed or it would change upgrade-assistant in a way, which is not something we'd like to do.
+We've seen PRs where customers solve an issue in a way which either wouldn't fit into upgrade-assistant because of how it's designed or would change upgrade-assistant in a way which is not something we'd like to do.
 To avoid these situations, we encourage customers to discuss the preferred design with the team first.
 To do so, file a new `design proposal` issue, link to the issue you'd like to address and provide detailed information about how you'd like to solve a specific problem.
-We triage issues peridocially and it will not take long for a team member to engage with you on that proposal.
+We triage issues periodically and it will not take long for a team member to engage with you on that proposal.
   When you get an agreement from our team members that the design proposal you have is solid, then go ahead and prepare the PR.
   To file a design proposal, look for the relevant issue in the `New issue` page or simply click [this link](https://github.com/dotnet/upgrade-assistant/issues/new?assignees=&labels=design-proposal&template=10_design_proposal.md):
   ![image](https://user-images.githubusercontent.com/34246760/107969904-41b9ae80-6f65-11eb-8b84-d15e7d94753b.png)